Best Gaming Mouse - The Ultimate Guide

 ECx-B: This is the new and upgraded version of the A. It features the flawless 3360 sensor, with the other most notable change found on the bottom, where Zowie swapped the 2 large mouse feet on the A for four smaller feet.
 Minor changes were also made to the side buttons and the coating.

 ECx-B Divina: This is a special edition of the ECx-B line.
 It comes with a glossy coating (as opposed to the regular matte coating) and the four smaller feet have been changed back to two large feet on this special edition.
-In addition to that Zowie also moved the ‘information sticker’ (containing the serial number etc.) from the bottom of the mouse to a tab at the end of the cable in order to improve the glide.
-Our reviewer considers this the best version of the EC that’s currently out there, but this will obviously depend on personal preferences.
+In addition to that Zowie also moved the 'information sticker' (containing the serial number etc.) from the bottom of the mouse to a tab at the end of the cable in order to improve the glide.

 3. Zowie FK Series